thedevyansh/swiftchat/README.md

-## SwiftChat
+# SwiftChat

 A web-based chat application with integrated sentiment analysis.
+It filters the messages based on their relevance so the user need not read all unnecessary messages.
+The application will will mark the message as either grapevine or important.
+The users can then check the filtered messages using a button.

-## Implementation
+# Implementation
 **1. Chat application architecture:**<br>

 Using socket.io, the message from one client reaches the other via uni/broadcasting with the help of an http server (using socket.io).<br><br>